YU-Zhejian/ZJE-BSc-BIA4-group-08/doc/user.md

 - You are recommended to use this software on a Workstation with a recent x86\_64 (Intel/AMD) CPU and 16 GiB of memory.
 Using this software on domestic laptops is possible but slow.
 - You are recommended to use a POSIX-compiliant operating system.
 Microsoft Windows is supported but with impaired performance.
 - If you wish to use pre-processors or classifiers with neuron networks (e.g., SCGAN, ToyCNN, ResNet50), you are recommended to NVidia General-Purposed Graph Processing Unit (GPGPU) with 6 GiB GDDR6 display memory (e.g., NVidia GeForce RTX 2060).
-Using the CPU is possible but much slower.
+Pre-trained models in CPU is not provided since training on CPU is too slow.
 - Your operating system should have a Python interpreter (version at least 3.8; CPython implementation).
 You are recommended to manage the dependencies using [Conda](https://docs.conda.io/), which is a general-purpose user-level package management system.

 ## Usage with Installation